hanzov69/discord-printerbot/README.md

    ```bash
    npm run dev
    ```
+## If running from container (Docker)

+  1. Pull the container, `docker pull ghcr.io/hanzov69/discord-printerbot:latest` (this will pull latest, use desired tag)

+  2. In the directory with your `.env` and a `/data` directory, run with `docker run -d name printerbot -p 3000:3000 --env-file .env -v ./data:/app/data ghcr.io/hanzov69/discord-printerbot:latest`

 ## Usage

+Once the bot is running, you can connect to the web interface via
+- http://localhost:3000 (or your deployed URL)

-Once the bot is running and invited to your server, you can use slash commands:
+Once invited/joined to a server, you can use slash commands (in addition to web interface) to control:

 - `/pb about` - Shows basic information about the bot
 - `/pb admin` - Configure bot administrator settings